jacksonianrtaylor/movie_rec_proj/README.md

 What do these parameters mean?

-nof_svd_users is the number of users that that help train the iterative_svd function but don't have a rating to be predicted by the trained SVD model.
+nof_svd_users is the number of users that that help train the SVD model but don't have a rating to be predicted by the trained SVD model.

 The users themselves are not parameters because they should always be chosen randomly from the pool of SVD users to limit noise.